-You may wonder what to expect when your dog is expecting.
+Whether you have been planning on breeding your dog, or your female is now pregnant, you are probably wondering what to expect when your dog is expecting.
 It's critical to first understand what is occurring inside your pregnant dog's body during gestation.
 With each week, her body and needs change as the puppies grow.
 Discover what goes on during a dog pregnancy and how you can best care for your pregnant dog.

-Canine Gestation Calendar and Timeline
+Dog Pregnancy Calendar and Timeline

 The approximate expected time of a dog's pregnancy is 63 days, although puppy gestation can vary by several days.
 Dog pregnancy can generally be expected to last between eight and nine weeks.
 However, just as with human pregnancies, the exact length of puppy gestation can vary slightly by several days.
 If you know when your dog was bred, a dog gestation calculator can help you estimate when your pet is due.